Cantika23/aibase/frontend/src/lib/conv-id.md

 - Client IDs are **not** security tokens
 - They are **not** used for authentication
 - They are **public** and can be shared
-- Do not rely on client IDs for sensitive operations
+- Do not rely on conversation IDs for sensitive operations

 ## Best Practices

 1. **Always use the utility functions** rather than direct localStorage access
-2. **Handle the case** where client ID might not be available (server-side rendering)
+2. **Handle the case** where conversation ID might not be available (server-side rendering)
 3. **Use the React hook** for component-level integration
 4. **Leverage the debug component** during development
 5. **Consider cross-tab scenarios** when implementing features